awsdocs/aws-cpp-developer-guide/doc_source/examples-s3-bucket-policies.md

     {
         //TODO: Change bucket_name to the name of a bucket in your account. const Aws::String bucket_name = "DOC-EXAMPLE-BUCKET";
-        //TODO: Set to the region in which the bucket was created. const Aws::String region = "us-east-1";
+        //TODO: Set to the AWS Region in which the bucket was created. const Aws::String region = "us-east-1";